Brand Names: Vectibix

 What is the most important information I should know about panitumumab (Vectibix)?

-Panitumumab may cause severe skin problems such as acne, itching, redness, skin rash, dryness, peeling, cracking, or oozing, and swelling or infection around your fingernails or toenails.
-More severe forms of skin problems can lead to widespread infection and possibly death.
+Panitumumab may cause severe skin problems that can lead to widespread infection and possibly death.
 Seek emergency medical attention at the first sign of any skin rash.

 You may have irregular menstrual periods while receiving panitumumab.